 When the teacher has completed their feedback, you will see the following.
-First, you will see the file you submitted again at the bottom of the assignment window, in the "Read and reflect on received feedback" box.
-As you can see, the number of added comments is also displayed next to it.
+First, you will see the file you submitted again at the bottom of the "Read received feedback" box.
+As you can see, the number of added comments is displayed next to it (see image below).
 To start reading the feedback, click on the blue text balloons to see the specific comments.

 To see all the feedback, click on the files to see the whole document.
 This will open the module's main screen.
-On the left side, you will see the document with annotations (if any are added - this is not obligatory, as the teacher can also simply give you a score and comment without using the in-text annotation option) displayed as grey boxes which will turn purple when you hover your mouse over them.
+On the left side, you will see the document (or a different type of file) with perhaps annotations.
+The teacher can also simply give you a score and comment without using the in-text annotation option (displayed as grey boxes which will turn purple when you hover your mouse over them).
 If you click on them, they will reveal the attached comment.

 On the right side, the feedback/social box can be seen.
 Here you will see all of the scores you obtained, the requirements they were based on, as well as having the possibility see the comments of your teacher.
 As soon as you read them, this will log in the system, and the teacher will know if you checked your progress.